stefanprodan/WebApiThrottle/README.md

 ###Stack rejected requests

 By default, rejected calls are not added to the throttle counter.
-If a client makes 3 requests per second, and you've set one call per second limit, the minute, hour and day counters will record only one call, the one that got throw.
+If a client makes 3 requests per second and you've set a limit of one call per second, the minute, hour and day counters will only record the first call, the one that wasn't blocked.
-If you want to record all requests including the rejected ones, you'll have to set <code>StackBlockedRequests</code> to true.
+If you want rejected requests to count towards the other limits, you'll have to set <code>StackBlockedRequests</code> to true.

 ``` cs
 config.MessageHandlers.Add(new ThrottlingHandler()